Continuous Residence and Physical Presence Requirements

 Absence of One Year or More

 An absence from the United States for a continuous period of one year or more (365 days or more) during the period for which continuous residence is required will break the continuity of residence.
 This applies whether the absence takes place prior to or after filing the naturalization application.
 Generally, this is true even if you have a reentry permit.
 The reentry permit may allow you to reenter the U.S. as a permanent resident after an absence of one year, but none of the time you were in the United States before you left the country counts towards your time in continuous residence.
 Assuming your absence was less than two years, the last 364 days of your time out of the country counts toward the continuous residence requirement.
 See the "Four Years and One Day Rule" below.

-If you have a break in your continuity of residence, it’s not necessary to accrue another five years of continuous residence before applying for naturalization.
+If you have a break in your continuity of residence, it's not always necessary to accrue another five years of continuous residence before applying for naturalization.
 An applicant who is required to establish continuous residence for at least 5 years may apply for naturalization 4 years and 1 day after returning to the United States to resume permanent residence.
 An applicant who is subject to the 3-year continuous residence requirement may apply 2 years and 1 day after returning to the United States to resume permanent residence.
 This is known as the “four years and one day” rule and is described in 8 CFR §316.5(c)(1)(ii).
 In order to use this rule, however, one must also overcome the presumption of a break in the continuity of residence.
 Therefore, many attorneys prefer their clients wait four years and six months after returning from a trip abroad of more than one year.

 Physical Presence Explained